College & Career Center

 The College and Career Center relies on parent volunteers to support our college and career advisors by performing administrative tasks (i.e. special projects) and acting as college-rep hosts during fall campus visits.
 To keep things running smoothly and seamlessly from year to year, we rely on returning volunteers for experience in helping the C&CC run efficiently.

-Parents of 10th, 11th and 12th graders who would like to become new college rep hosts or work on special projects *must* come to a New Volunteer Meeting on Fri., Aug.
-12th at 9 AM in the Performing Arts Center (PAC).
+Parents of 10th, 11th and 12th graders who would like to become new college rep hosts or work on special projects *must* come to a New Volunteer Orientation on Fri., Aug.
+16th at 9 AM in the Haymarket Theater.

 Available positions will be assigned on a lottery basis with priority given first to 12th grade, then 11th grade, and then 10th grade parents; parents whose oldest student is in 9th grade aren't eligible to volunteer in the C&CC.
 Parents who work on special projects will have priority for open college-rep visit host positions the following year.